 - business requirements

 - end-user requirements

 - system requirements

 - security requirements

-- socio-economic requirements, and
+- · socio-economic requirements, and

 - functional requirements use cases and pilots.

-These requirements will be elaborated in the next project iteration, and the more detailed requirements will be documented in the project deliverables of WP3 and WP4.
+More detailed requirements are documented in the project deliverables of WP3 and WP4.

 2.2 Overview of the followed standards and best practises